How Long Can Yams Last In The Fridge?

 • Can you freeze yams to extend its shelf life?

-Freezing is a great way to preserve yams for extended periods.
-When frozen properly, yams can maintain their quality for up to 12 months.
-Here’s how to do it:.
+Frozen properly, yams hold their quality for up to 12 months.
+Here is how:.
 Storage Method.
 Shelf Life.
 Freezing.
 Up to 12 months.
-For more tips on freezing foods, check out our article on best fridge for national mousse day and how long can you keep frozen steaks in the freezer?.
-Peel and Cut: Start by peeling the yams and cutting them into cubes or slices.
-Blanch: Blanch the yam pieces in boiling water for 2-3 minutes to preserve their color and texture.
-Cool: Immediately transfer the blanched yams to an ice bath to stop the cooking process.
+For more on freezing foods, see how long can you keep frozen steaks in the freezer?.
+Peel and cut: Peel the yams and cut them into cubes or slices.
+Blanch: Blanch the pieces in boiling water for 2-3 minutes to preserve color and texture.
+Cool: Transfer immediately to an ice bath to stop the cooking.
 Dry: Pat the yams dry with a paper towel to remove excess moisture.
-Freeze: Spread the yam pieces on a baking sheet and freeze until solid.
-Then transfer them to a freezer-safe bag or container (Fridge.com).
+Freeze: Spread the pieces on a baking sheet, freeze until solid, then move to a freezer-safe bag or container (Fridge.com).

 • How can you tell if yams has gone bad?